-The body of veterans' common law developed since judicial review began now fills ten bound volumes.
+By the end of Fiscal Year1999, the body of veterans' common law developed since judicial review began filled eleven bound volumes.

 Changes in the law caused by the decisions of the Court, and the resulting need to make changes in historical VA practices, have challenged the Board's ability to maintain acceptable levels of response time and decision productivity.
 Compliance with these changes in the law has required the Board to achieve and maintain standards of decision quality at a level higher than that contemplated prior to the enactment of the Judicial Review Act.
 As a result, Board decisions have become longer and more complex than they were prior to judicial review.